Our impact

 Live4Life has worked with over 175 organisations across fourteen rural communities reaching over 33,500 young people.

-1800 young people have engaged as mental health ambassadors as Live4Life Crew members within their schools and communities.
-With an active alumni Crew4Life who share their stories at Live4Life events and promote the work we do.
+1800 young people have engaged as mental health ambassadors in the Live4Life Crew within their schools and communities.
+And an active alumni group Crew4Life share their stories at Live4Life events, as well as promote the work we do.

-With over 20 communities keen to implement Live4Life, we’re scaling up in line with funding capacity to empower more rural and regional communities to implement Live4Life.
+With over 20 communities keen to implement Live4Life, we’re expanding our reach to empower more rural and regional communities to implement Live4Life.

 Learn more